lezhang7/personal-wensite/content/home/experience.md

     description: |2-
         Contributions:

-        * Built a multi-modal event data
+        * Built a multi-modal event dataset
         * Collected multi-modal document (image or video & text) from official and commercial press
         * Designed a crowd source labelling pipeline and HTML page
 design: